joshyyjosh/joshyyjosh/README.md

 # I'm Josh! 👋

-I'm a passionate software engineer at the University of Michigan with a love for coding, learning, and sharing knowledge.
+I'm a software engineer at the University of Michigan with a love for coding, learning, and sharing knowledge.
 Here's a bit about me:

 ## 🚀 About Me